lucidsoftware/lucid-programming-competition-2017/rules.md

 ## Problems

-There are 10 problems of varying difficulty.
-The problems focus on reasoning, critical thinking, and algorithm problem solving.
+There are 10 problems focusing on reasoning and algorithmic problem solving.
 For each problem, you are provided a description, input format, output format, and samples.

-Clarification may be requested about the problems.
-Each problem has been reviwed for clarity and correctness, so it is unlikly that any further information will be given.
-If an ambiguity or error is discovered, all contestants will be notified.
+Clarification requests may be submitted to [https://www.hackerrank.com/inbox](https://www.hackerrank.com/inbox).
+Each problem has been carefully reviwed for clarity and correctness, so it is unlikly that any further information will be given.
+If an ambiguity or error is discovered, all contestants will be notified at [https://www.hackerrank.com/notifications](https://www.hackerrank.com/notifications).

 ## Submissions

 A submission consists of your source code, in one file, limited to 50kb.
 For details on compilers, runtimes, and time and memory limits, see [https://www.hackerrank.com/environment](https://www.hackerrank.com/environment).
 The time and memory limits are the same for all problems, unless indicated otherwise.

 Input is given on stdin and output is expected on stdout.
 See  [https://www.hackerrank.com/environment/sample-problem](https://www.hackerrank.com/environment/sample-problem) for examples in various languages.
 Input may or may not end with a new line character.

 Before submitting, it is recommended that you run your code against the samples.
 HackerRank shows you stdout and stderr when running in this manner.